Golden Pascal Celery (Heirloom 101 Days)

+The Golden Pascal Celery is a French Heirloom pre-1930.
 In 1930 D. M Ferry wrote, “We recommend it as being the very best quality for fall and early winter use.
 It blanches to a beautiful yellowish white color, is very solid and crisp, and of a fine, nutty flavor.
 The stalks are of medium height, very thick, the upper portion nearly round but broadening and flattening near the base”.
-100 seeds

-Harvest- The stalks over 8-10”, from outside in.
-Entire plant late summer through the fall.
+Harvest: Stalks over 8-10”, from the outside first.
+Harvest entire plant late summer through the fall.